 - Prepare the vegan egg in a small bowl and set aside, OR, measure the ¾ cup of JUST egg into a measuring cup (DO NOT add water).

-- In a medium saucepan, whisk the ½ cup flour and ¼ tsp salt together.
-Whisk in the 2 cups of almond milk, 7 oz of condensed milk and 1 tbsp of vanilla and cook on medium heat, whisking continuously until thick and creamy.
+- In a medium saucepan, whisk the ½ cup flour and ¼ teaspoon salt together.
+Whisk in the 2 cups of almond milk, 7 oz of condensed milk and 1 tablespoon of vanilla and cook on medium heat, whisking continuously until thick and creamy.
 Approximately 4 minutes.

 - TO ASSEMBLE